w3c/wai-tutorials/source/sliders/structure.html.erb.md

 ### Complex Content
 {:.ex}

 Complex content should use headings, so the content is easily findable.
 If used as teasers, links should be used in a descriptive manner.
+In the example below, background images are used, as the images are for illustration only and do only visually support the content of the slide.
+The content of the image itself is not relevant in this case.

 {::nomarkdown}
 <%= code_start %>